carnivuth/scripts/readme.md

 # SCRIPTS
-personal desktop customizations + some usefull script and tools for everyday use
+personal desktop customizations + some usefull scripts and tools for everyday use

 ![](./notes/assets/demo.gif)